 The purpose of a lockout/tagout program is to establish procedures for placing lockout and/or tagout devices on energy-isolating components.
 Following these procedures ensures that equipment is de-energized and unexpected startup and/or release of stored energy is prevented.
 Injuries to personnel during equipment servicing and maintenance are greatly reduced with a properly implemented lockout/tagout program.

-- List the principles of a lockout/tagout program. - ldentify lockout/tagout devices. - Explain the responsibilities of the authorized employee.
+- Describe the purpose of a lockout/tagout program.
+List the principles of a lockout/tagout program.
+Identify lockout/tagout devices. - Explain the responsibilities of the authorized employee.